 Previous generations probably also had lower expectations of the quality of stored apples, and would have eaten apples that the modern consumer might not feel were acceptable.
 Also, today we expect to be able to eat apples fresh, whereas in the past stored apples were primarily used for cooking (although there are several good traditional dessert apples which will store well).

-Finally, global warming means that in some areas daytime temperatures during October (when most late-season apples ripen) can still be quite warm compared to what they might have been a century ago.
+Finally, daytime temperatures during October (when most late-season apples ripen) can still be quite warm compared to what they might have been a century ago.
 This means that if you are relying on the traditional cold barn or shed to store your apples, you may find temperatures are not cold enough and the apples may ripen and go off before you can use them.
 For this reason it is almost certain that you will need a fridge, at least for the first month or so, if you are to be successful in keeping apples for the winter.

 How to store apples for the winter